Optimal measurement strategies for fast entanglement detection: Unordered measurements

 \subsection{Quantumness}

 For a fixed set of measurements $ M_I $ one can ask whether the rate of detected entangled states depends on \textit{how quantum} a state is.
+For an arbitrary state $ \rho $, quantumness may be defined in several different ways; we follow here the definition given in \cite{quant}, based on spin-coherent states.
+These are a generalization of the usual coherent states of the harmonic oscillator used in quantum optics to spins; they correspond to spin states which minimize a particular uncertainty relation, and they move as classical phase space points under a Hamiltonian linear in the angular momentum operators \cite{CohstDicke, spincohst}.
+As any spin-1/2 pure state $\ket{\phi}$ has this property, an arbitrary $N$-qubit spin-coherent state can be defined as $\ket{\phi}^{\otimes N}$ with $\ket{\phi}$ a one-qubit state.

-For an arbitrary state $ \rho $, quantumness may be defined in several different ways; we follow here the definition given in \cite{quant}, where quantumness is described as the Hilbert-Schmidt distance to the convex set $ \mathcal{C} $ of classical spin states \cite{class}, that is the ensemble of all density matrices which can be expressed as a mixture of spin-coherent states with positive weights (or in other words the set $ \mathcal{C} $ is the convex hull of spin-coherent states).
+Quantumness is then defined as the Hilbert-Schmidt distance to the convex set $ \mathcal{C} $ of classical spin states \cite{class}, that is the ensemble of all density matrices which can be expressed as a mixture of spin-coherent states with positive weights (or in other words the set $ \mathcal{C} $ is the convex hull of spin-coherent states).
 Namely, the quantumness $ Q(\rho) $ is given by

 where $ \Vert O\Vert=\sqrt{Tr(O^{\dagger}O)} $ is the Hilbert-Schmidt norm.
 For all $ \rho $ the property $ Q(\rho)\geq 0 $ holds, with equality for classical states $ \rho\in\mathcal{C} $.
 Results are reported in Fig.~\ref{q}, up to $ k=4 $ for the optimal sets of measurements $\{M\}_{I_{\textrm{opt}}}$ given above.
 We can observe that the rate of detected entangled states increases with the quantumness of the states, or in other words, the more quantum a state is the faster it is detected as entangled.